How to Start an AI Agency in 2026: The Complete Step-by-Step Guide

 First 30 Days Outreach Targets

-Use Ciela AI to run LinkedIn outreach and cold email simultaneously from day one.
-Most new agency owners book their first discovery call within the first 7 days using Ciela's outreach system.
+Run LinkedIn outreach and cold email simultaneously from day one, and build a Ciela demo for any prospect who replies, it's often the strongest thing you can send once a conversation is warm.
+Most consistent new agency owners book their first discovery call within the first 7 to 14 days.

 Step 7: Run the Discovery Call